zhiweihu1103/wheat-detection/README.md

 ```
 # Prepare in advance

-- You should first process the data into voc2017 format and put it in the data path.
+- You should first process the data into voc2017 format and put it in the **data** path.
-- For subsequent training, you should modify the file under config.
+- For subsequent training, you should modify the file under **config**.